 Hello and welcome to the first of my Monday blog posts.
 Until now my blog posts that aren’t associated with my YouTube channel have been a little haphazard.
 From today though, I have added a regular Monday post to my schedule.
-These posts have no set remit and may consist of reviews, subject specific content or just some life-related ramblings.
+These posts have no set remit and may consist of reviews, subject-specific content or just some life-related ramblings.
 Who knows.
 Today though, I am taking a look at a new product for me, the Aliza Cleanser.

 So, a while back I was contacted by a brand who asked if I would like to trial their product in return for a review.
-I took a look at the product and decided that it would be interesting to try something so different to anything I had tried before.
-The brand isa US called Aliza, which, according to their website also means ‘joyful’.
+I took a look at the product and decided that it would be interesting to try something so different from anything I had tried before.
+The brand is a US called Aliza, which, according to their website also means ‘joyful’.
 In line with this, Aliza work to create products that are kind to skin, kind to the planet and bring joy to life.
 Sounds lovely right?

 So when I received a little email about trying their new product, I happily said yes.
 Aliza currently have 4 products on offer on the website:

 3-in-1 Face Paper Cleanser.